universal-ctags/ctags/docs/index.rst

 on GitHub and as interest and participation grew it was decided to move development to a dedicated GitHub organization.

-The goal of this project is to maintain a common/unified space where people interested in improving ctags can work together.
+The goal of this project is to maintain a common/unified working space where people interested in improving ctags can work together.

 This guide is primarily intended for developers.
 Users should first